arpith/test-emoji/README.md

 # test-emoji
-Do your emoji's have trailing whitespace?
+Do your emojis have trailing whitespace?

 😊"